 How do employers control your activity?

-- The IT department can copy your hard drive and then compare it with its state after your shift.
+- The IT team can make a duplicate of your hard drive and check its condition before and after your shift.

 Work computer or personal device?